samjwu/CMakeGuide/Stage4/README.md

 # Stage 4 - Add Tests with GoogleTest

-This stage involves the steps to integrate a third-party library into the project using CMake.
+This stage involves the steps to integrate a third-party library, GoogleTest, into the project using CMake.

-In this example, the GoogleTest library will be added to `CMakeLists.txt` file, instructing the CMake build system generator fetch and configure the library from its repository at [https://github.com/google/googletest](https://github.com/google/googletest).
+To understand what is being done here, see the [main README Stage 4 explanation](../README.md#stage-4---add-tests-with-googletest).

 ## Prerequisites